 When the ligaments have become loose and overstretched, the best solution is to add more collagen (the protein that ligaments are made of) to the loose or torn ligament.
 This is a specific non-steroidal injection procedure that tightens ligaments over time, thereby stabilizing the joint and reducing overall pain.

 Once the joint is stabilized, normal function can return.
-This is a regenerative injection that promotes healing and proliferation of collagen.
+This is a rejuvenating injection that promotes healing and proliferation of collagen.
 A proper exercise and stretch routine will be recommended to rehab the affected area to add synergy to the treatment.

-How Many Injections are needed?
+How Many Injections are needed for Ligament Laxity?

 Each person is unique but typically 3-6 injections are given 2-4 weeks apart to get the proper healing response.
 This is a comprehensive approach to chronic pain from instability in an area.
 When a person experiences pain, the “weakest link” is the one most felt.